espocrm/documentation/docs/user-guide/stream.md

 * A separate navbar tab is available.
 * Can be also reached from the Stream page.

+!!! note

+    If a user does not have *all* access level for all entity types, there are possible scenario that the result list is empty.
+It's a server load optimization measure when it would take a lot of resources to find the first notes the user has access to.
+Consider adding some search filters in such cases.

 ## See also

 * [Activity Stream – Keep up with changes](https://www.espocrm.com/tips/activity-stream/)